-Managed Service for TimescaleDB is a managed database-as-a-service product for accessing hosted TimescaleDB in Azure or Google Cloud Platform.
-Managed Service for TimescaleDB is offered in partnership with Timescale and Aiven.
+Managed Service for TimescaleDB (MST) is TimescaleDB hosted on Azure and GCP.
+MST is offered in partnership with Aiven.

 A service in Managed Service for TimescaleDB is a cloud instance on your chosen cloud provider, which you can install your database on.